 Schools of Tomorrow looks ahead into the future, but also into the past: One hundred years ago, educational reformers across the globe strove to create the foundation for new methods of learning and teaching.
 Industrialization, worldwide migration and urbanization led to profound upheavals.
 In his groundbreaking 1915 publication Schools of To-Morrow the philosopher und educator John Dewey and his daughter Evelyn Dewey laid out his teaching theories based on a series of school experiments in the United States.
 His educational approach, which intended to prepare students to actively take part in shaping society, continues to have an effect today.
 Based on Dewey’s ideas, Schools of Tomorrow is examining experimental school practices from the twentieth century in order to develop fields of action and themes that can identify new pathways for learning.

-At a kick-off conference from May 4 – 6, 2017, international educational theorists and practitioners, artists, parents, and students will discuss how schools can shape the future.
-The results of the conference will form the starting point for a series of school projects that will be implemented together with partners across Europe in the 2017-2018 school year.
-A competition for ideas asks German speaking students how they would organize their model school.
-In June 2018, HKW will present selected school projects and the results of the ideas competition at a closing presentation.
+At a kick-off conference from May 4 – 6, 2017, international educational theorists and practitioners, artists, parents, and students will discussed how schools can shape the future.
+The results of the conference form the starting point for a series of school projects that will be implemented together with partners across Europe in the 2017-2018 school year.
+An ideas competition asks German speaking students how they would organize their model school.
+In June 2018, HKW will present selected school projects and the results of the ideas competition at the Schools of Tomorrow Festival.

 Curated by Silvia Fehrmann